microsoft/FluidFramework/BREAKING.md

 ### Removed `SharedObject.is`
 The `is` method is removed from SharedObject.
 This was being used to detect SharedObjects stored inside other SharedObjects (and then binding them), which should not be happening anymore.
 Instead, use handles to SharedObjects.

+### Removed IContainerContext.id and ContainerContext.id
+The `id` property of IContainerContext was deprecated and now removed.
+The `id` property of ContainerContext was deprecated and now removed. id should not be exposed at runtime level anymore.
+Instead, get from container's resolvedURL if necessary.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)